coockie273/NaiveBayesClassifier/README.md

 # Testing

-The realized model was tested on two datasets: "Titanic" and "MNIST".
-The model
+The model was tested using three datasets: Titanic, MNIST, and a custom dataset that consisted of generating points with a normal distribution.
+The accuracy of the model was evaluated using Shuffle-Split Cross-Validation.
+- Titanic - 71%
+- MNIST - 68%
+- Points - 94%